 The home has two bedrooms each accommodating up to four people with shared toilet, shower and bathroom facilities.
 A third bedroom with accommodation for up to four people has an ensuite.
 Bed linen, pillow and individual mosquito-nets are provided.
 Each bedroom has individual lockers for storage of valuables.
 Local phone cards, providing limited internet access are available.

-SWIWSCO Children’s Village is located in the semi-rural suburb of Shiramatunda.
+SWIWSCO Children’s Village is located in the semi-rural community of Shiramatunda.
 The property is surrounded by small-holder farms which season depending, are amassed with corn stalks and sunflowers.
 The local people are very friendly and the older women and young children especially, like to engage with volunteers and may join in a local walk.
 Public transport is within a 20-minute walk; however Pam and/or Priscus make the 20-minute drive into Soweto and/or Moshi often, if not daily.

 The Children’s Village compound consists of the main house and two separate buildings.
 One of these buildings provide volunteer accommodation made up of two light and airy rooms with four beds and an ensuite.
 Bed linen, pillow and individual mosquito-nets are provided.
 The volunteer accommodation has its own entry and key.
 The covered porch areas provide shade and are perfect for relaxing in the breeze or playing with the children.
 Outdoors the compound is paved and edged with garden.
 A semi sheltered outdoor utility area is nearly always in use for clothes washing and/or cooking.